feathers-plus/feathers-fs/README.md

 const fs = require('fs');

 class CsvService extends BaseService {
-  readFromFile (path) {
+  // Converts the CSV file to an object literal. readFromFile (path) {
     return new Promise((resolve, reject) => {
       // Use the path to read the file contents.